 What Is Telecommunication?

 Telecommunication is communication at a distance using electrical signals or electromagnetic waves.
 Examples of telecommunications systems are the telephone network, the radio broadcasting system, computer networks and the Internet.

 The telecommunications industry is one of the fastest growing industries in the world today.
 The field includes a wide variation of organizations that do everything from telecom infrastructure, designing and manufacturing tablet computers to selling service plans to cell phone users.
-Whether you specialize in building and maintaining wireless networks, satellite communications, or in creating the latest Wi-Fi reading application, you always want to grow your market share or get your new projects accepted or funded.
+Whether you specialize in building and maintaining wireless networks, satellite communications, or in creating the latest Wi-Fi reading letter of application, you always want to grow your market share or get your new projects accepted or funded.